rreece/markdown-memo/02-basics.md

     # Section title

-Then you can have sub-sections as you wish, and just start typing the main text:
+Then you can have sub-sections as you wish, and/or just start typing the main text:

     Sub-section title
     -------------------------------------------------------------------------------